 Study Smarter with the Pomodoro Technique

 Reading time: 10 minutes

+The answer may surprise you.
 Most students tend to study too long before they take a break, allowing their brains to fatigue and therefore experience diminishing returns.

 POMODORO KITCHEN TIMER

-How to Do It
+What You Need to Do It

 This is how you do it:

-Pick one task to work on.
+- Pick one task to work on.
 Only one so you can focus.
 Get all of your materials organized and ready.
 Turn off all alerts and notifications.

 - Set your timer to 25 minutes.